slatedocs/slate/source/index.html.md

 Technical specification of a machine-readable data product metadata model, which enables interoperability between operators, marketplaces, and tools.
 This is work in progress.

-# Principles and components
+## Middle column: Principles and components

 The middle column contains detailed information about the included components and related options.
 This is the theory part.

-# Examples
+## Right column: Examples

 The right column contains JSON formatted examples of how the specification is used.